 Combining HIIT with Strength Training

-Maximizing Muscle Building Potential
+Maximizing Muscle-Building Potential

-It’s important to balance cardio and strength training in a strategic way to achieve optimal results in both areas.
-However, be sure to allow for adequate rest and recovery between intense HIIT sessions to avoid overtraining, which can lead to injury and hinder progress in building lean muscle mass.
+Balancing cardio and strength training strategically is crucial to achieving optimal results.
+However, allow adequate rest and recovery between intense HIIT sessions to avoid overtraining, which can lead to injury and hinder progress in building lean muscle mass.

 Balancing Cardio and Strength Training